rockocoop/k8sCyberOpsPlatform/README.md

 activities with the goal of easing the adoption of effective cyber defense and offense in organizations.

 ## Focus
-In other feilds, such as DevOps and Machine Learinging environments, there are trends and directions fregarding platforms that can be worked on in the community to enhance the common user's experience and ability to advance.
+In other feilds, such as DevOps and Machine Learinging environments, there are trends and directions regarding platforms that can be worked on in the community to enhance the common user's experience and ability to advance.
 With the advant of k8s as the leading cloud platform, and as in Kiali linux, I believe there should be a consolidated community effort to do the following:
 - consolidate a list of the common tools